SeherKrishna02/mdef4/docs/term3/01-Distributed Design.md

 Everything we have, we can distribute these things.

-**Systemic Design - diagram to make**
+//**Systemic Design - diagram to make**

-Distributed Design
+//Distributed Design

-Design Thinking
+//Design Thinking

-Systems Thinking
+//Systems Thinking

-Values of Distributed Design
+//Values of Distributed Design

 OPEN | COLLABORATE | REGENERATE | EXOSYSTEMIC